Get Your Free Chapter on Crisis Communication and leadership

 – Jim Lukaszewski

-This chapter will help you to:
+This chapter on Crisis Communication and leadership will help you to:

 - Identify the words and actions on the part of management that can significantly worsen a crisis situation and, conversely, the ones that can move the situation toward a more satisfactory resolution.